Lateva Woolfork

 Natalie Beane

-Natalie Beane (she/her), Board Secretary/Treasurer – Natalie serves as Vice President Senior Business Development Officer SBA, First Internet Bank.
+Natalie Beane (she/her), Chair – Natalie serves as Regional Director of SBA Lending at Provide.
 She brings more than 16 years of experience and expertise in finance and strategic planning to The New Harmony Project Board of Trustees.

 Daria Miyeko Marinelli

-Daria Miyeko Marinelli (they/she), Vice Chair - Daria is a Japanese-Italian playwright/screenwriter who delights in using the heist genre, wildness, and bifurcating narrative structures to challenge current and construct new cultural mythologies.
+Daria Miyeko Marinelli (they/she) is a Japanese-Italian playwright/screenwriter who delights in using the heist genre, wildness, and bifurcating narrative structures to challenge current and construct new cultural mythologies.
 Mx.
 Marinelli has developed work with Cirque du Soleil, Roundabout Theatre Company, Playwright’s Realm, Fault Line Theatre, SPACE on Ryder Farm, and The Kennedy Center and is currently developing a TV series with Hill District Media.

 Loui Lord Nelson, Ph.D.